 We Google the tallest mountain in Saudi Arabia and drive to it.
 On the way we purchase camping gear (more on that later).
 Curtains of thick fog pass in front of us as we ascend.
 Condensation collects on the windows.
 This is not the scorching desert I’d imagined.

-At the top we’re confronted with a gate and a guard who refuses us entry.
+At the top we’re confronted with a gate and a guard who refuses us entry: stern shake of the head.
 Nearby are abandoned stalls, a parking lot, and flyers, like a neglected amusement park.
 We are close enough.
 Our efforts are rewarded by an encounter with cats, dogs and – to our surprise – a family of monkeys.
 There will be many more monkeys on our drive down to the coastal plain (and we’ll see them again in the highlands around Taif).

 Eason almost gets us killed by not checking his mirrors when changing lanes.
 The angry driver tails us, but I gesture apologetically at him and he gives up the chase.
 We pull over and let him pass us.
 It’s my turn to do the driving.